RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 |Listener:|You take care too.
 {:.chat}

+In this chat the member claims to be about to die, and refuses to get specialist help for fear of being locked up.
+But when the listener correctly says they cannot continue the chat, the crisis seems to evaporate, and the member seems to be looking forward to chatting again tomorrow.

+It's not entirely possible to understand this member's situation.
+Maybe there are elements of fantasy or delusion, but a listener cannot judge these things, and can only take what the member says at face value.

 - Mark each statement true or false:
 - Listeners cannot continue to chat with a member who is actively suicidal.#7 Cups does not allow listeners to chat to members who are taking action to end their lives.